German-speaking Representations in Peru

 - Travel Documents: Passport matters, replacement documents in case of loss

-- Certifications: depending on the case and jurisdiction
+- Authentications: depending on the case and jurisdiction

 - Emergencies: Support in acute crisis situations

-- Visas: Jurisdiction according to main travel destination and procedure
+- Visas: Jurisdiction based on main travel destination and procedure

 Austria in Peru

-According to official information, the Austrian Embassy in Lima covers both Peru and Bolivia.
-Consular matters often require an appointment, while emergencies are covered by separate availability.
+According to official information, the Austrian Embassy in Lima serves both Peru and Bolivia.
+Consular matters often require an appointment, while emergencies are covered by a separate contact number.

 Austrian Embassy Lima: Contact and Location